A Realistic Protocol for Evaluation of Weakly Supervised Object Localization: Experimental Validation

-\textbf{(3) Pseudo-bboxes and $\tau$ estimation.} We employed our proposed model selection protocol across different region proposal methods as outlined in~$\S$\ref{sec:exp-meth}.
+\textbf{(3) Pseudo-bboxes and $\tau$ estimation.} We employed our proposed model selection protocol across different region proposal methods as outlined in~$\S$\ref{wacveval:sec:exp-meth}.
 During the training of each method, we employed a validation set for model selection with which encompassed image, class labels, pseudo-bboxes generated by different off-the-shelf methods.
 We compared the performance of the models trained with these pseudo-bboxes against those trained with ground truth bboxes.
 For every region proposal method, we selected a model using validation accuracy.
 Its performance was tested using a test set, and then the best-performing model was selected using the same type of supervision used to select the best on the validation set.
-The results from these experiments are reported in Tab.\ref{tab:results_openimg_cub}, where WSOL models employing pseudo label bboxes for model selection achieved results comparable to those using GT bboxes.
+The results from these experiments are reported in Tab.\ref{wacveval:tab:results_openimg_cub}, where WSOL models employing pseudo label bboxes for model selection achieved results comparable to those using GT bboxes.
 This suggests that reliable model selection is possible with coarse bboxes.

 Results also show that selecting models based on best validation (BV) across different hyperparameter configurations yields competitive results and is a more realistic approach when compared to the model selected using best test (BT) accuracy.
-Furthermore, when the best model is selected using pseudo-bboxes $\hat{o}(x_i)$ and the threshold $\tau$ is estimated using $\hat{o}(x_i)$ (BV-VT), we achieve accuracy comparable to methods that utilize manual bbox annotations for validation, and use the BT for $\tau$ estimation (BT-TT). \textit{This indicates that model selection should be based on validation set performance across different experiments, avoiding overestimating model performance.}
+Furthermore, when the best model is selected using pseudo-bboxes $\hat{o}(x_i)$ and the threshold $\tau$ is estimated using $\hat{o}(x_i)$ (BV-VT), we achieve accuracy comparable to methods that utilize manual bbox annotations for validation and use the BT for $\tau$ estimation (BT-TT). \textit{This indicates that model selection should be based on validation set performance across different experiments, avoiding overestimating model performance.} Additionally, if the foreground saliency mask predictor \cite{liu2010learning} is employed to fit oracle bboxes (converted into a binary map) over the ${\mathcal{D}_{val}}$, it achieves a \maxboxacc of 68.7\% and 94.0\% on the \ilsvrc and \cubs, respectively \cite{choe2020evaluating}.
+Performance is comparable to models trained in the WSOL setting, which utilize a much larger ${\mathcal{D}_{train}}$ and ${\mathcal{D}_{val}}$ for model selection.
+Our results also suggest that the pseudo-box annotation ${\mathcal{D}_{val}}$ should be used for model evaluation and $\tau$ estimation.